bylexus/adventofcode2020/README.md

 all in all it took only about 100ms, but sill... somehow there has to be a better, more numeric solution than to diff strings...

+==> I found a more elegant solution now:

+I did not convert the input into int arrays, but only replaced the chars with number strings - (e.g. `FFBBBFFLRL` became `1100011101` ).
+This way I didn't have to convert it from/to int arrays.

+It became much faster through this - both solutions together take only 66ms now.

 I learned in python: